tinyclub/linux-lab/README.md

       + uksm
         - v2.6.38

-Verified boards and linux versions are recorded there, so, it should work without any issue if the environment not changed.
+Verified boards and Linux versions are recorded there, so, it should work without any issue if the environment not changed.

 #### 4.1.3.2 using kernel modules